-Example of hearsay statements?
-Let’s assume that a person tells the police that the getaway vehicle was blue.
+Example Let’s assume that a person tells the police that the getaway vehicle was blue.
 At trial if the witness testifies (or if the cop testifies) that the witness told the police that the getaway vehicle was blue, then this would be hearsay….so long as it’s purpose was to show that the car was in fact blue.

 Implication of hearsay statements?
 As a general rule hearsay statements are not admissible during trial.
 However, the Defense can argue one of two things: (a) that the statement is not hearsay; that the statement is not being introduced to prove the truth of the matter it asserts, or (b) it is hearsay but it falls under an exception to the rules.

 Not hearsay statements?

 To argue that the out-of-court statement is not hearsay, you have to show that the statement is not being introduced to prove it’s truth.
 For example, in the blue-car hypothetical above, the statement would not technically be a hearsay statement if the attorney could convince the judge that the statement was not being introduced to show that the car was blue.
 For example, it could be introduced as impeachment.
 Let’s say the witness testified at trial that the car was green.
 Then the fact that she previously told the cops that the getaway car was blue could be used to impeach her testimony.
 As you can see, the statement is being introduced to show that the witness changed her story, not to show that the car was blue.
 There are a number of other examples and ways to show that a statement is not hearsay, but the general point remains the same= where the statement is not being introduced for its truth, it is allowed (so long as judge agrees).